prisoka/toy-problems/README.md

 ## Template
 To submit your toy problem, please follow template.js's example.
 Best is to name your js file after the toy problem's name.

 Commit your toy problems to the correct directory!
-Please with cheese.
+Please with cheese. 🧀

 ### Template's Goal:
-At bottom, your submitted toy problem should have enough info so a student can get started.
+At bottom, your submitted toy problem should have basic test cases so a student can get started.

 "No fuss!
 No muss!"